jonnonz1/nz-statute-book/acts/public/2003/national-library-of-new-zealand-te-puna-matauranga-o-aotearoa-act-2003.md

 (5) Except as provided in subsections (2) to (4), the law relating to copyright applies to every deposited document.

 ### 35 Application of Legislation Act 2012 to requirements
-A requirement is a legislative instrument and a disallowable instrument for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.
+[Repealed]

 ### 36 Consultation
-(1) Before the Minister notifies a requirement, the Minister must consult the publishers or representatives of the publishers likely to be affected by the proposed requirement about the terms and conditions referred to in section 31(2)(b) or (3).
+(1) Before the Minister publishes a requirement under section 31, the Minister must consult the publishers or representatives of the publishers likely to be affected by the proposed requirement about the terms and conditions referred to in section 31(2)﻿(b) or (3).
 (2) Subsection (1) does not apply in respect of a requirement that relates to books to which section 30A of the National Library Act 1965 would have applied if that Act had not been repealed by this Act.

 ### 37 Copies of document
-Except as otherwise expressly provided in a requirement, copies of a public document given to the National Librarian in accordance with a requirement notified under section 31(1) must be—
+Except as otherwise expressly provided in a requirement, copies of a public document given to the National Librarian in accordance with a requirement must be—
   (a) identical copies of the document; and
   (b) of the same standard as the best copy of the document that has been published in New Zealand.

 ### 38 Exemption from requirement
-(1) A requirement may authorise the Minister to exempt, by notice in the Gazette, a public document or class of public documents from the requirement on the basis of criteria set out in the requirement.
+(1) A requirement may authorise the Minister to exempt, by notice, a public document or class of public documents from the requirement on the basis of criteria set out in the requirement.
-(2) The Minister may, by notice in the Gazette, exempt a public document or class of public documents from a requirement if— (a) the requirement authorises the Minister to grant exemptions from it; and (b) a written application for the exemption has been made to the Minister; and (c) the Minister is satisfied that the criteria for exemptions set out in the requirements are met and that it is appropriate to grant the exemption in the circumstances.
+(2) The Minister may, by notice, exempt a public document or class of public documents from a requirement if— (a) the requirement authorises the Minister to grant exemptions from it; and (b) a written application for the exemption has been made to the Minister; and (c) the Minister is satisfied that the criteria for exemptions set out in the requirements are met and that it is appropriate to grant the exemption in the circumstances.
 (3) An exemption may be granted on the terms and conditions that the Minister thinks fit.
 (4) An exemption takes effect on the date, and on the terms and conditions, specified in the notice.
+(5) If a requirement authorises the Minister to grant exemptions,— (a) an exemption granted under that authority is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements); and
+  (b) the requirement must contain a statement to that effect; and (c) the exemption takes effect in accordance with subsection (4), even if it is not yet published.

 ### 39 Obligations to comply with requirement
 (1) A publisher to whom a requirement applies must comply with that requirement.
-(2) A publisher to whom a requirement notified under section 31(3) applies must permit the National Librarian to make a copy of that document in accordance with that requirement.
+(2) A publisher to whom a requirement under section 31(3) applies must permit the National Librarian to make a copy of that document in accordance with that requirement.
 (3) If the name of the publisher does not appear on a printed public document and the printer of that document is resident in New Zealand or has its principal place of business in New Zealand,—
   (a) the printer is under the same duty to comply with a requirement as the publisher; and (b) if the printer complies with a requirement, the printer is entitled to recover the cost of doing so from the publisher.